liferay-design/liferay.design/src/markdown/lexicon/core-components/empty-state.md

 #### When should I use the default animations?

-There are three default [animations](./../../foundations/animations) available to communicate empty states.
+There are three default [animations](./../../foundations/animations) available to communicate empty state.
 The scenario for each empty state and animation is shown below:

 **Empty dataset:** There are no elements in the data set at a certain level